 Facial Maturity

-importance what age can you get a nose jobBecause our nose goes through development and changes, patients should wait until they achieve full facial maturity before visiting a plastic surgeon.
-Having a nose job before your facial structure reaches its complete development may result in botched cosmetic surgery.
+importance what age can you get a nose jobBecause our nose goes through development and changes, patients should wait until they achieve full facial maturity before visiting a cosmetic doctor.
+Having a nose job before your facial structure reaches its complete development may result in botched outcomes.

-The patient’s nose may continue to change following surgery, undermining the treatment’s effects in some circumstances.
-As a result, plastic surgery may cause disproportions in your facial structure.
+The patient’s nose may continue to change following , undermining the treatment’s effects in some circumstances.
+Such changes may cause disproportions in your facial structure.

-That’s why a plastic surgeon should examine the face structure of younger patients who are considering the operation to make sure they’re ready for it.
+That’s why a cosmetic doctor should examine the face structure of younger patients who are considering the operation to make sure they’re ready for it.

 Emotional Capability

 Aside from the physical aspects, age is also an excellent indicator to ensure that teen patients are emotionally capable of making a permanent decision.
-This factor guarantees that the patient is firm with their choices about any possible changes brought by plastic surgery.
+This factor guarantees that the patient is firm with their choices about any possible changes.

-Before cosmetic surgery, the surgeon should consult with patients to see whether they’re mentally ready for the procedure and if they’re considering rhinoplasty for the right reasons.
+Before the procedure , the doctor should consult with patients to see whether they’re mentally ready for the procedure and if they’re considering rhinoplasty for the right reasons.

 Are there any Exceptions to the Age Limit?